Couverture de Holy Shakespeare!

 À propos de ce contenu audio

-One hundred and one lines or passages from William Shakespeare's works paired with Scripture passages that appear in the bard's classics.
+101 lines or passages from William Shakespeare's works paired with Scripture passages that appear in the bard's classics.
 To be published just in time for the Shakespeare 400th celebrations.

-Listening to Shakespeare with an ear that's open to whispers from God's word can kindle passion for both his great literary works and the greatest book of all, Holy Scripture.
+Listening to Shakespeare with an ear that's open to whispers from God's Word can kindle both passion for his great literary works and the Greatest Book of all, Holy Scripture.

-Bible et étude de la Bible Christianisme Classiques Drames et pièces de théâtre Shakespeare Spiritualité Vie chrétienne Étude de la Bible
+Bible et étude de la Bible Christianisme Classiques Drames et pièces de théâtre Shakespeare Vie chrétienne Étude de la Bible

 Les membres Amazon Prime bénéficient automatiquement de 2 livres audio offerts chez Audible.